conda-forge/conda-forge.github.io/docs/user/how_to_get_help.md

 You can open issues at [conda-forge.github.io](https://github.com/conda-forge/conda-forge.github.io/issues) for long threads involving infrastructural, architectural or ecosystem wide discussions.
 Please note that some of these discussions will be turned into policy via the [CFEP process](https://github.com/conda-forge/conda-forge-enhancement-proposals).

-<a id="discourse-group"></a>

-## Discourse Group

-You can subscribe to our [Discourse group](https://conda.discourse.group) and post your queries there.
-The Discourse group is a secondary home for long threads about the ecosystem.